Spend a further £18 for free delivery

-FREE delivery on orders over £18Â
+Free delivery on orders over £18

 Speciality Coffee refers to high-quality coffee graded 80 or higher on the SCA (Specialty Coffee Association) scale.

-Tests that may be conducted on green coffee are density, moisture content and water activity, bean size, grade (defect counts), and colour.
-Tests for roasted coffee are residual oxygen and carbon dioxide within packages, moisture content and water activity, roast colour, grind particle size or broken bean counts, brewed coffee dissolved solids, pH, and Brix/refractive index.
+Tests that may be conducted on green coffee are on density, moisture content and water activity, bean size, grade (defect counts), and colour.
+Tests for roasted coffee are on residual oxygen and carbon dioxide within packages, moisture content and water activity, roast colour, grind particle size or broken bean counts, brewed coffee dissolved solids, pH, and Brix/refractive index.

 Chemical testing for coffee includes ochratoxin A, caffeine, nutrient analysis, microbiological analysis, and pesticides.
 Other tests that may be performed on roasted coffee are caffeine, chlorogenic acids, lipids, carbohydrates, total polyphenols, total proteins, and mycotoxins.

-Generally, a Specialty Coffee will be made from one variety of beans, most often Arabica, and sourced from one location, being classified as either Single Origin (from just one country) or Single Estate (from a single grower in that country).
+Generally, a Speciality Coffee will be made from one variety of beans, most often Arabica, and sourced from one location, being classified as either Single Origin (from just one country) or Single Estate (from a single grower in that country).

-Because of the effort put into testing the beans at every stage and because of the limitations on sourcing, Specialty Coffee is more expensive than most commercial coffee, but for the coffee enthusiast, it is worth it for the difference in quality and taste.
+Because of the effort put into testing the beans at every stage and because of the limitations on sourcing, Speciality Coffee is more expensive than most commercial coffee, but for the coffee enthusiast, it is worth it for the difference in quality and taste.

-This care and attention to detail continue through every stage of production, and if you want to be sure you have a genuine speciality coffee, you can check on the label.
+The care and attention to detail continue through every stage of production, and if you want to be sure you have a genuine speciality coffee, you can check on the label.

 It should say that samples of the product have been sent to independent labs that test the beans for their quality and levels of caffeine and taste.